About James and his work

 Person Centred Therapy

-PCT is the primary means of delivery in counselling work.
-PCT simply means that the client is the focus of the session.
+PCT is the primary means of interaction used in counselling.
+PCT means that the client is the expert of the session.
 Through active listening, the therapist reflects with the client on the content and meaning of what they discuss in the session.
 This enables the client to resolve their issues using their resources.

 PCT is the primary way I relate to clients in session work.